-72 Business Administration
+72 Business Administration Continued on next page

 BUS 365 MANAGEMENT SCIENCE

 Prerequisites: MTH 136, CSC 121, ECN 279.

 Analysis of the various quantitative models that are available for formulating and solving accounting, finance, management and marketing problems.
 The student is exposed to the fundamental principles of operations research as applied to all areas of business decision-making.